 Doctors had come and gone, diagnosed and disagreed, but each application of poultice, pill or purgative brought only slight, short-lived relief.
 The night nurse, instructed simply to ease the process, sat by her side, wiped away bloody phlegm, cooled the forehead with a cold compress.
 At least she would die in her own room, only steps from another where she’d been born sixteen years before.

 “It will be just an hour or two.
 No more than that,” the night nurse tried to comfort.
 “She may know you’re here.
 It means so much to her now and will to you tomorrow.”
-How many others has Nurse seen through to the end, he wondered.
+How many others has Nurse seen through to this end, he wondered.
 “We should call the priest.”

 Standing at the foot of the bed, the father held on to hope.
 “Not yet.”
 Somehow he’d stepped beyond his sphere of grief and conceived a plan.
 “Should you feel a chilly draft—and I believe you will—come to the library and get me,” and then he pinned a note to his daughter’s pillow which the nurse might have found odd, redundant and perhaps insulting: “I am in the Library.
 We must talk,” he had written in elegant scarlet script.

 The library was his haven, a womb of the mind where he’d birthed his finest thoughts (infrequent as they might be).
 And it was there that he’d conceived the very best of them—on this, of all evenings—for there, amid the oiled leather bindings of old friends, in the dim-lit fragrance of darjeeling and tobacco, the Professor would wait for Death and bargain for the child’s life.